WanderLanz/Lender/lender/README.md

 for `'static`, and since the lender must outlive the lend, also the lender must be `'static`.
-Thus, until there is some syntax that makes it possible to restrict the lifetime variable that appears in a higher-rank trait bound, GAT-based lending iterators are, in practice, of little practical use.
+Thus, until there is some syntax that makes it possible to restrict the lifetime variable that appears in a higher-rank trait bound, GAT-based lending iterators are of little practical use.

 ## Resources